Serbian Spruce Tree

-Because of its narrow pyramidal habit, the Serbian Spruce tree can be used in smaller scale landscape situations than most other conifer trees.
+Because of its narrow pyramidal habit, the Serbian Spruce tree can be used in smaller scale landscape situations better than most other conifer trees.

-It produces purple cones that age into a lustrous cinnamon reddish brown.
+It produces purple cones that age into a lustrous cinnamon, reddish-brown.
 They add wonderful winter interest, and are a classic identifying feature of this elegant plant.

 Serbian Spruce trees should not be planted out in the open where winter wind can dry them out.
-It prefers rich, moist well drained soils, and will tolerate alkaline sites.
+It prefers rich, moist, well-drained soils, and will tolerate alkaline sites.
 This tree does well in full sun.

 Serbian Spruce make excellent specimen plants.
 They also make outstanding, natural groupings.
-Tall and skinny Serbian Spruce are excellent green walls, or used as tall screens in larger scale landscapes.
+Tall and skinny, Serbian Spruce are excellent green walls, or used as tall screens in larger scale landscapes.